jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/ColorSpaces.rst

 Links
 ~~~~~

-See more about `DataStorageInAviSynth`_.
+See more about :doc:`DataStorageInAviSynth <DataStorageInAviSynth>`.

-See a general introduction to `WorkingWithImages`_.
+See a general introduction to :doc:`WorkingWithImages <WorkingWithImages>`.

 $Date: 2006/11/24 18:21:25 $

 .. _ColorSpaces: http://www.avisynth.org/ColorSpaces
-.. _interleaved formats: InterleavedImageFormat.rst
-.. _InterleavedImageFormat: InterleavedImageFormat.rst
-.. _planar formats: PlanarImageFormat.rst
-.. _PlanarImageFormat: PlanarImageFormat.rst
-.. _DataStorageInAviSynth: DataStorageInAviSynth.rst
-.. _WorkingWithImages: WorkingWithImages.rst